xEgea11/xEgea11/README.md

 ---

-- I am a future pentester and Cybersecurity professional, currently studying a **Master in Cybersecurity and Ethical Hacking**
+- I am a future pentester and Cybersecurity professional, currently studying a **Master in Cybersecurity and Offensive Security**
 - Beucase it is important to enhance the developer skills, I am studying as well in **42 Malaga**

 ---